 What is Fiduciary Duty?

-Fiduciary Duty is a legal term.
-According to Cornell Law School, “when someone has a fiduciary duty to someone else, the person with the duty must act in a way that will benefit someone else”.
-Fiduciary duty is not tied to the performance of your advisor – just that they are acting in your best interest – even if they perform well or poorly.
+A fiduciary duty is a legal term.
+According to Cornell Law School, “When someone has a fiduciary duty to someone else, the person with the duty must act in a way that will benefit someone else.”
+A fiduciary duty is not tied to the performance of your financial advisor — just that they are acting in your best interest — even if they perform well or poorly.
 There are certain standards fiduciaries must adhere to:

 - Put their clients’ best interests at the forefront of their strategy and recommendations